ESMA guide

 What is ESMA?

-ESMA is an autonomous EU Authority that is charged with the responsibility of safeguarding the stability of the financial system of the European Union improving the enhancing the protection of investors and enhancing stability and orderliness of the financial markets.
+ESMA is an autonomous EU Authority responsible for safeguarding the stability of the financial system of the European Union, enhancing the protection of investors, and maintaining the stability and orderliness of the financial markets.

-ESMA was founded following the recommendations of the 2009 de Larosière report which proposed establishing a European System of Financial Supervision (ESFS) to act as a decentralised network.
+ESMA was founded following the recommendations of the 2009 de Larosière report, which proposed establishing a European System of Financial Supervision (ESFS) to act as a decentralized network.

-It became operational on the first of January 2011 and substituted the Committee of European Securities Regulators (CESR).
-The organization was mandated with three main objectives which include protecting investors, ensuring an orderly market and ensuring financial stability.
+It became operational on January 1, 2011, replacing the Committee of European Securities Regulators (CESR).
+The organization was initially mandated with three main objectives: protecting investors, ensuring an orderly market, and ensuring financial stability.
+Today, ESMA’s expanded mandates include simplifying regulations and enhancing risk-based supervision as outlined in its 2026 Work Programme.

 In This Article